elba7r/system-v9/erpnext/docs/user/manual/en/setting-up/data/data-import-tool.md

 ### 1\.
 Downloading The Template

-Data in ERPNext is stored in tables, much like a spreadsheet with columns and rows of data.
-Each entity in ERPNext can have multiple child tables associated with it too.
+Data in Revalue ERP is stored in tables, much like a spreadsheet with columns and rows of data.
+Each entity in Revalue ERP can have multiple child tables associated with it too.
 The child tables are linked to the parent tables and are implemented where there are multiple values for any property.
 For example an Item can have multiple prices, An Invoice has multiple Items and so on.